jaredh159/tailwind-react-native-classnames/readme.md

 ## Customization

-You can use `@jaredh159/twrn` right out of the box if you haven't customized your `tailwind.config.js` file at all.
+You can use `twrn` right out of the box if you haven't customized your `tailwind.config.js` file at all.
 But more likely you've got some important app-specific tailwind customizations you'd like to use.
 For that reason, we expose the ability to create a **custom configured version** of the `tw` function object.